folio-org/eureka-setup/eureka-cli/docs/DEVELOPMENT.md

 netsh interface portproxy add v4tov4 listenport=8081 listenaddress=mod-finance-sc.eureka connectport=37002 connectaddress=localhost
 ```

-- Start the module instances in IntelliJ that which communicate with the other modules deployed in Eureka environment via their custom sidecars
+- Start the module instances in IntelliJ which will communicate with other modules deployed in Eureka environment via their custom sidecars

 <table>
 <caption>IntelliJ Run Configurations and Env Files</caption>